dsscollection/git-github-for-stats/appendix.md

 Software:

 -   [Git](https://git-scm.com) is a version control system.
--   [RStudio](https://www.rstudio.com/products/rstudio/) is an integrated development environment for R.
+-   [RStudio](https://www.rstudio.com/products/rstudio/) is an integrated development environment for R. It can help you use Git and GitHub.
+More about that below.

 Website: